Bowling average: Test cricket

 In Test cricket, George Lohmann is listed as having the superior average by each of the Wisden Cricketers' Almanack, ESPNcricinfo and CricketArchive.
 Though all three use different restrictions, Lohmann's average of 10.75 is considered the best.
 If no qualification criteria were applied at all, three players—Wilf Barber, A. N. Hornby and Bruce Murray—would tie for the best average, all having claimed just one wicket in Test matches, without conceding any runs, thus averaging zero.

-ESPNcricinfo list Betty Wilson as having the best Women's Test cricket average with 11.80, while CricketArchive accept Mary Spear's average of 5.78.
+ESPNcricinfo lists Betty Wilson as having the best Women's Test cricket average with 11.80, while CricketArchive accepts Mary Spear's average of 5.78.

 One Day Internationals

 In One Day Internationals, the varying criteria set by ESPNcricinfo and CricketArchive result in same player being listed as holding the record.
-ESPNcricinfo has the stricter restriction, requiring 1,000 deliveries whereas CricketArchive has more relaxed requirement of 400 deliveries.
-By both measures, Sandeep Lamichhane is the record-holder, having claimed his wickets at an average of 15.57.
+ESPNcricinfo has the stricter restriction, requiring 1,000 deliveries, where Joel Garner is the record-holder, having claimed his wickets at an average of 18.84.
+CricketArchive has more relaxed requirement of 400 deliveries, where Ali Khan holds the record with an average of 16.42.

 In women's One Day International cricket, Caroline Barrs tops the CricketArchive list with an average of 9.52, but by ESPNcricinfo's stricter guidelines, the record is instead held by Gill Smith's 12.53.

 T20 Internationals

-The record is again split for the two websites for Twenty20 International cricket; in this situation ESPNcricinfo has the lower boundary, requiring just 30 balls to have been bowled.
-George O'Brien's average of 8.20 holds the record using those criteria, but the stricter 200 deliveries required by CricketArchive results in Andre Botha being listed as the superior, averaging 8.76.
+The record is again split for the two websites for Twenty20 International cricket.
+In this situation ESPNcricinfo has the boundary of 500 balls to have been bowled, through which Dhruvkumar Maisuria holds the record with an average of 9.46.
+But the 200 deliveries required by CricketArchive results in Andre Botha being listed as the superior, averaging 8.76.

 First Class cricket

 Domestically, the records for first-class cricket are dominated by players from the nineteenth century, who make up sixteen of the top twenty by ESPNcricinfo's criteria of 5,000 deliveries.
 William Lillywhite, who was active from 1825 to 1853 has the lowest average, claiming his 1,576 wickets at an average of just 1.54.
+However, his average is skewed due to incomplete data collection.
 The leading players from the twentieth century are Stephen Draai and Vincent Barnes with averages of just under twelve, both of whom claimed the majority of their wickets in the South African Howa Bowl tournament during the apartheid era.